unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 -----------------------------1625648362953610391147035725--
 ```

-Since the server only accepts image files and not our php files, let's change the name __3hwxwqemk3.jpg__ to __shell.php__, and forward the packet.
+Let's change the name __3hwxwqemk3.jpg__ to __shell.php__, and forward the packet.
 You should now see something along the lines of "__The file upload/w0yzhafetj.php has been uploaded__".
 Let's go ahead and click the __upload/w0yzhafetj.php__ link.

 If done correctly we should get the password `Lg96M10TdfaPyVBkJdjymbllQ5L6qdl1`.

 Congrats!
 It was simple enough!
 I suggest you go read more about [Unrestricted File Uploads](https://www.owasp.org/index.php/Unrestricted_File_Upload) from __OWASP__ as they are an amazing source to learning Web Hacking!
 We're done here... so moving on to level 14!